mjoras/trone/draft-thoji-scone-trone-protocol.md

 ## Providing Opportunities to Apply Rate Limit Signals {#extra-packets}

-Endpoints that wish to offer network elements the option to add rate limit markings can send TRONE packets at any time.
-This is a decision that a sender makes when constructing datagrams, so TRONE packets can be sent as frequently as the application requires.
+Endpoints that wish to offer network elements the option to add rate limit signals can send TRONE packets at any time.
+This is a decision that a sender makes when constructing datagrams.
+It is recommended that endpoints promptly send an initial TRONE packet once the peer confirms its willingness to receive them.

+An endpoint that has not recently sent a TRONE packet MAY treat receipt of one from its peer as a trigger to send a TRONE packet in the reverse direction.
+This way a peer that is receiving downlink data can influence the frequency of receiving rate signals.

 Endpoints MUST send any TRONE packet they send as the first packet of a datagram, coalesced with additional packets.
-An endpoint that receives and discards a TRONE without also successfully processing another packets from the same datagram SHOULD ignore any rate limit signal.
+An endpoint that receives and discards a TRONE packet without also successfully processing another packets from the same datagram SHOULD ignore any rate limit signal.
 Such a datagram might be entirely spoofed.

+A network element that wishes to signal an updated rate limit waits for the next TRONE packet in the desired direction.
+However, if no TRONE packet arrives within a reasonable time, the network element MAY construct its own TRONE packet and prepend it to a QUIC packet before forwarding.
+This process requires expanding the UDP datagram containing the original QUIC packet, which might cause the datagram to exceed the path MTU.
+Therefore, a network element SHOULD NOT expand UDP datagrams if the combined payload of the TRONE packet and the subsequent packets exceeds 1200 bytes, the smallest maximum datagram size supported by QUIC versions 1 and 2 (see {{Section 14 of QUIC}}).

 ## Feedback To Sender About Signals {#feedback}